EDEN757/crypto_sentiment_analysis/README.md

 - Only news from the last month
 - Limited to 100 articles per request
 - Rate limited to 100 requests per day
+- 24-hour delay on articles (historical articles only)

+To work with these limitations:
+1. Configure the delay_hours parameter for each data source to match your NewsAPI tier constraints.
+2. For free tier, set delay_hours to at least 24 to work with the historical data limitation.
+3. Adjust articles_per_query to limit database growth while maintaining adequate data volume.

-Consider upgrading to a paid plan for production use.
+Consider upgrading to a paid plan for production use or real-time data needs.

 ## License